RyanRoyc/Grabby/README.md

 ### Robotic Pointer Integration
 - Arduino-based servo control system
-- Physical pointer that follows cursor movement
+- Physical pointer that follows cursor movement (shines a laser in your face while you drag the cursor)
 - Smooth motion interpolation

 ## Requirements